kayecristine/Dockerize-LAMP/README.md

-# Setting Up a LAMP Stack with Docker
+# Dockerizing a LAMP Stack

 ## Prerequisites
 Ensure you have the following installed on your Windows machine: